The Promise of Technology in Tackling Childhood Obesity

 Effectiveness in Practice

 A study in the Journal of Telemedicine and Telecare found that children participating in a telehealth obesity management program showed similar improvements in BMI as those in traditional in-person programs.
-This suggests that technology can effectively extend the reach of obesity interventions.
+This suggests that telehealth treatments like online psychology appointments can effectively extend the reach of obesity interventions.

 Challenges and Future Directions